anushabc/AI-100-Design-Implement-Azure-AISol/Lab6-Implement_LUIS/02-Implement_LUIS.md

 > **Note** In this lab, we will only be creating the LUIS model that you will use in a future lab to build a more intelligent bot.

-The LUIS functionality and functionality has already been covered in the workshop; for a refresher on LUIS, [read more](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home).
+The LUIS functionality has been already covered in the workshop; for a refresher on LUIS, [read more](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home).

 Now that we know what LUIS is, we'll want to plan our LUIS app.
 We already created a basic bot ("PictureBot") that responds to messages containing certain text.
 We will need to create intents that trigger the different actions that our bot can do, and create entities that require different actions.
 For example, an intent for our PictureBot may be "OrderPic" and it triggers the bot to provide an appropriate response.